nicho2/dify-cron/README.md

 For example, `0,15,30,45 * * * * *` will trigger the workflow every fifteen seconds.
 `0 */5 * * * *` runs every five minutes.

+Note: to apply changes to the Cron string, you must disable the service and then re-enable it.

 ## Reference

 - Repository: https://github.com/yt-koike/dify-cron